 - And then there was the worst symptom of all: the big “D” Depression

 My Husband, Tony suggested I see an endocrinologist.
 The endocrinologist ordered several tests and a sleep study.
-A few weeks later I was awarded sleep apnea, insulin resistance, and PCOS diagnoses.
+A few weeks later I had sleep apnea, insulin resistance, high blood pressure, high cholesterol, and PCOS diagnoses.

 The PCOS (Polycystic Ovary Syndrome) Diagnosis

 While delivering my diagnosis, the Doctor dutifully listed the risk factors associated with PCOS: